cs160-berkeley/github-scripts/README.md

 ## Acknowledgments

-Senpo Hu for building up the scripts
+Senpo Hu for helping build up the scripts